 - Ceramics.
 The ceramics elective will introduce hand-building techniques as well as working on the wheel.
 Students with prior experience in ceramics will focus on expressive development while building technical skills in construction and firing.
 Lectures and demonstrations cover ceramic sculpture and pottery, kiln use, and firing methods.
 Critiques address craftsmanship and personal expression.
 Ceramics is offered in sessions B and C only.

 - Interior Design.
 This elective focuses on the basic elements of interior design.
-Students will explore the principles of interior Design in the context of their own homes.
+Students will explore the principles of interior Design in the context of a small space—either residential or commercial.
 Interior Design is offered in session B and C only.

 - Sculpture.
 The sculpture elective is designed for students at all skill levels who have an interest in working three-dimensionally.
 Students will use wire, clay, cardboard, wood, and plaster to create three-dimensional works of art.
 Drawing inspiration from work on view at the Corcoran, students will sketch on paper before translating their ideas into the third dimension.
 Projects are designed to give students an understanding of basic sculptural concepts while encouraging them to creatively solve problems.
 Sculpture is offered in sessions B and C only.

 - Darkroom Photography.
 For the beginning photographer, this course covers all primary skills required for the production of black-and-white photographs, including camera operation, principles of exposure, film developing, and printing.
 Aesthetic issues relating to framing, composition, and vantage point will be examined and discussed in relation to technical skills.
 Students must bring a single lens reflex (SLR) or range finder camera with manual settings.
 Darkroom Photography is offered in Session B only.